 Bharat Biotech’s Covaxin phase-3 trials cross 13,000 volunteers

-New Delhi, Dec 22: Bharat Biotech announced the successful recruitment 13,000 volunteers and continued with the progress of achieving its goal of 26,000 participants for phase-3 clinical trial.
+New Delhi, Dec 22: Bharat Biotech announced the successful recruitment of 13,000 volunteers and continued with the progress of achieving its goal of 26,000 participants for phase-3 clinical trial.

 Phase-3 of the trials of Covaxin began in November.
 This is India's first and only Phase-3 efficacy study for a Covid-19 vaccine, and the largest phase -3 efficacy trial ever conducted for any vaccine in India.
-Covaxin has been evaluated in approximately 1000 subjects in Phase I and Phase II clinical trials, with promising safety and immunogenicity results, with acceptance in international peer reviewed scientific journals, the company said in a statement.
+Covaxin has been evaluated in approximately 1,000 subjects in Phase I and Phase II clinical trials, with promising safety and immunogenicity results, with acceptance in international peer-reviewed scientific journals, the company said in a statement.

 Bharat Biotech’s COVID-19 vaccine: Phase 1 trials find no serious adverse events